treeverse/lakeFS/docs/deploying/aws.md

 Assuming you already have an S3 based data lake, you can [import it into lakeFS](../reference/import.md).

-lakeFS will create read-only references to objects in you bucket and will never alter its content.
+lakeFS will create read-only references to objects in your bucket and will never alter its content.

 ### Next steps